gurucharanchinni/ai-interview/README.md

 - **Login Authentication**: Users can log in using their registered email and password.
 The session lasts for 10 minutes.
 Once the session expires, the user is required to re-login to access any features.

-- **Session-Based Access Control**: Every page in the application checks for valid session authentication.
+- **Session-Based Access Control**: Every page in the application checks for valid session authentication using `Flask-Session`.
 Only logged-in users can access core features such as interview simulation and resume analysis.

 - **Interview Categories**: The Interviews section includes two categories:
   - **Role-Based Interviews**: Focused on the selected job role.